What Is Continuous Compliance + How To Achieve ItRead article

 - Look for feedback: Allow for constructive input from all employees during the initial roll-out to improve and adjust.

-- Loop IT into your GRC strategy: Be sure to collaborate with IT throughout GRC strategy creation and implementation.
+- Loop IT into your GRC strategy: Be sure to collaborate with your information technology team throughout GRC strategy creation and implementation.

 - Keep an eye on competitors: Benchmark your company against other leaders in your industry to see how yours stacks up.
 Have you seen leaders in your industry end up in the news for unsavory non-compliance issues?
 Let those examples serve as a learning opportunity to train your team on how to identify and avoid similar risks.
 Additionally, encourage your team to attend GRC webinars to learn about the tools and strategies others are using to optimize their GRC strategy.